rk0cc/jogu/README.md

 This Java library allows parsing Git repository URL addresses to an actual object with validation included.

+## Java provides URL and URI to handle these URL already, why create this package?

+Yes, most Git repository URL can be parse URL or URI without issue.
+However, alternative form of SSH URL not.

+Alternative SSH address is reference as "SSH" in public git repository which supposed to be invalid technically since it missed protocol and not a port number after the colon.
+Thus, inheriting URL or URI is disallowed since they are marked as final class.
+As a result, create new object which replicate how original URL or URI did with incompatable format supported.

 ## Supported protocol of Git repository URL

 Most remote protocol are supported in this library.